Telekinesis: In popular culture

 The title character of the 1974 debut novel by Stephen King manifests telekinetic abilities.

 Telekinesis has commonly been portrayed as a superpower in comic books, movies, television, video games, literature, and other forms of popular culture.

-Notable portrayals of telekinetic characters include the Teleks in the 1952 Jack Vance novella Telek; Jean Grey in the X-Men comics, Carrie White in the Stephen King novel and its three film adaptations, Carrie; Ellen Burstyn in the 1980 healer-themed film Resurrection; the Jedi and Sith in the Star Wars franchise; the Psychic-type Pokémon in the Pokémon franchise; the Scanners in the 1981 film Scanners; George Malley in John Travolta’s 1996 movie Phenomenon; Matilda Wormwood in Roald Dahl’s 1988 children's novel Matilda and its 1996 and 2022 film adaptations; three high school seniors in the 2012 film Chronicle; Prue Halliwell in the television series, Charmed.
+Portrayals of telekinetic characters include the Teleks in the 1952 Jack Vance novella Telek; James H. Schmitz's The Witches of Karres; Jean Grey in the X-Men comics; Tony and Tia in the 1975 Walt Disney film Escape to Witch Mountain and sequels; Carrie White in the Stephen King novel and its three film adaptations, all titled Carrie; Ellen Burstyn in the 1980 healer-themed film Resurrection; the Jedi and Sith in the Star Wars franchise; the Psychic-type Pokémon in the Pokémon franchise; the Scanners in the 1981 film Scanners; George Malley in John Travolta’s 1996 movie Phenomenon; Matilda Wormwood in Roald Dahl’s 1988 children's novel Matilda and its 1996 and 2022 film adaptations; three high school seniors in the 2012 film Chronicle; Prue Halliwell in the television series, Charmed.
 Eleven as well as Vecna and various lab children from the Netflix series Stranger Things; Silver the Hedgehog in the Sonic the Hedgehog franchise; Ness from the Mother franchise and Shin Seok-heon in the 2018 film Psychokinesis.